Pendekar-Naga/singalam-fe/README.md

 yarn dev
 `

-Development
+## Development Features
-The project uses React with TypeScript for type safety Styling is handled with Tailwind CSS
+React with TypeScript for type safety
+Styling with Tailwind CSS
-Code quality is maintained with ESLint
+Code quality maintenance with ESLint
-Hot Module Replacement (HMR) is enabled for fast development
+Hot Module Replacement (HMR) for fast development

-Deployment
+## Deployment
 The application is deployed on Vercel at: singalam-fe.vercel.app

 Contributing
 1. Fork the repository
 2. Create your feature branch (git checkout -b feature/amazing-feature)
 3. Commit your changes (git commit -m 'Add some amazing feature')
 4. Push to the branch (git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Team Members
+alkaalvinn - Alka Alvin Fauzi
+Tegarsetyo6 - Tegar Setyo Wicaksono
+nadhirul24 - Nadhirul Fatah Ulhaq

+## Languages Used
+JavaScript: 90.3%
+TypeScript: 6.4%
+CSS: 2.6%
+HTML: 0.7%

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

-Contributors
-alkaalvinn
-Tegarsetyo6 (Tegar Setyo W)

-Would you like me to elaborate on any part of this README?